funvill/funvill.github.io/_projects/2017-bike-carousel.md

 ---
-layout: project
 title: (2017) Fairmont Pacific Rim Bike Carousel
 excerpt: A custom electric bike carousel installed at the Fairmont Pacific Rim hotel downtown Vancouver.
+post_date: 2017-01-01 00:00:00
+header:
+  teaser: /public/uploads/teaser_2017_FairmontPacificRimBikeCarousel.png
 ---

 The bike carousel, [Chapel Arts](http://www.chapelarts.com/) have designed for [Fairmont Pacific Rim](http://www.fairmont.com/pacific-rim-vancouver/) hotel, is one-of-a-kind, an endeavour they undertook together in the aim of elevating the storage of bikes into a form of art.
 The carousel fits perfectly beside the Fairmont Pacific Rim hotel’s entrance, spinning around above the pond outside the entrance, it is as functional as it is beautiful.
 Made of Mahogany plywood, the carousel was designed, fabricated in-house and installed by Chapel Arts at the Pacific Rim in August 2017, where it will store 18 custom electric BMW bicycles.